michaelh23/bms_processingclass/content/activities/index.md

 Name your sketch: RandomShapes

-<a href="/outline/#a-href-activities-activity-14-b-complete-activity-14-b-a">**STOP** Go back to the Outline</a>

 ## Activity 15

 Create a new Open Processing sketch.

 Open your creature code where you have incorporated the variables and it is now set on mouseX and mouseY.
+This is the sketch named like:  "MyCreature_(name)__XY”.

 Save a Fork and name it RandomCreature.

 Do the following:

-- Take out mouseX and mouseY and put in the original value for the var.
+- Take out the mouseX and mouseY and replace them with numeric values.

-- Set your framerate to 5 in `setup()`: `frameRate(5);`
+- Change the frame rate to 5 by adding a call to the `frameRate` function inside of `setup()`.
+The call to `frameRate` should look like this: `frameRate(5);`

-- Choose a part of your creature that you want to make change color randomly.
+- Choose a part of your creature that you want to randomly change color.

-- Declare variables R, G, B for the part you want to have change color randomly such as the eyes, legs, or whatever.  (ex:  `var eyeR =random(255); var eyeG = random(255); var eyeB = random(255);`.
+- Declare variables R, G, B for the part you want to have change color randomly such as the eyes, legs, or whatever.  (for example:  `var eyeR =random(255); var eyeG = random(255); var eyeB = random(255);`.)
 Declare these variables just one line above the part you want to change.
-Then, replace the arguments for the fill with your new variable labels.
+Then, replace the arguments for the fill with your new variable names.

 Does your creature now have a body part that changes colors randomly?

-If you would like your creature to begin in the center of your screen, inside the setup function, set your x to be equal to one-half the width of the screen:  `x = windowWidth/2;`
+To have your creature begin in the center of the screen, inside the `setup()` function, set x to be equal to one-half the width of the screen:  `x = windowWidth/2;`

 Then, let’s make your creature begin off the screen on the y.
-What would you have to do with the Height to accomplish that?
+What would you have to do with the y variable to accomplish that?
 [Hint: it would have to be declared in the setup also]  Answer this question as a comment at the bottom of your program.

 Add an increment that would bring your creature from the bottom of the screen up on the y-axis.

-<a href="/outline/#a-href-activities-activity-15-b-complete-activity-15-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-15-b-complete-activity-15-b-a">**STOP** Go back to the Outline</a>

 ## Activity 16